Deok Woo Kim

 Research Interests

-I am particularly interested in the dynamic operations of ultra-compact laser systems, ranging from Q-switched to mode-locked operations in waveguide laser systems.
+I am particularly captivated by the dynamic operational regimes of these ultra-compact systems, exploring the rich spectrum of behaviors from Q-switched to mode-locked operations within waveguide architectures that enable extraordinary optical phenomena.